DNSingh-15/FullStack-Notes/React_next_questions.md

 jsx give us the power to write HTML and Javascript combined
 * browser is not supported the js file, Because JSX is not valid JavaScript, so browsers can't read it directly

-### 6. props
-props are argument passed into react component
-* props are immutable
-* props is used for the data transfer from parent to child component

 ### 7. states
 State is an object that holds data that can be changed within a component